-- Visits face-to-face are defined as the occasions during which service recipient activities are provided face-to-face or by videoconference on an individual or group basis, to a service recipient or significant other.
+Visits - Face to Face are defined as the occasions during which service recipient activities are provided face-to-face or by videoconference on an individual or group basis, to a service recipient or significant other.
 These services are documented according to the organization's policy and are provided for longer than five minutes.
-If a person is seen more than once in a 24-hour period more than one visit face-to-face is recorded for that day.
-If a person is seen by two staff members at the same time only one visit is recorded, both staff members record workload. - Visits non-face-to-face are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than face-face.
-These occasions take the place of a visit face-to-face.
+If a person is seen more than once in a 24-hour period, more than one visit - face-to-face is recorded for that day.
+If a person is seen by two staff members at the same time, only one visit is recorded, both staff members record workload.

+Visits - Non-Face to Face are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than by face-face.
+These occasions take the place of a visit - face-to-face.
 Examples may include visits via telephone, email or other forms of electronic communication, either on an individual or a group basis.
 These services are documented according to the health service organization's policy and are provided for more than 5 minutes.
+A service activity statistic, a sub-category of service activity and caseload status,

-If a person is contacted more than once in a 24-hour period more than one visit non-face-to-face is recorded for that day.
+Broad Group 4.
+If a person is contacted more than once in a 24-hour period, more than one visit - non-face-to-face is recorded for that day.

-Discussion of a service recipient with another professional over the phone is not considered an attendance day - non-face-to-face or visit - non-face-to-face; the time is recorded as service recipient workload, consultation/collaboration but no activity statistic is recorded.
-When answering telephone requests from the general public for information about the service, the time is recorded as non-service recipient, organizational/professional activities but no activity statistic is recorded.
+Discussion of a service recipient with another professional over the phone is recorded as service recipient workload: consultation/collaboration but no activity statistic is recorded.
+When answering telephone requests from the general public for information about the service, the time is recorded as non-service recipient: organizational/professional activities, but no activity statistic is recorded.